CikuAnalyst/Power-Bi-Dashboard-on-RA-Analysis/README.md

 - Current Vear Casualties by Area/ Location & by Day/ Night
 - Total Casualties and Total Accidents by Location

+### Connecting Data with PowerBI
+After opening up the Road Accident xls doocument in PowerBI,I went ahead to transform the the data in the Power Query editor.
+We can refer to this editor as the kitchen of our PowerBi desktop in the sense that we cook our dat here by cleaning and giving shape to our data after which we go back to our PowerBI to start designing around it.
+During this stage, I corrected some spelling errors int eh data using the 'Replace value' function.
+I also made sure that the number or rows and colums was the same as the excel document data.
+### Data Cleaning
+### Data Processing and Modelling
+In this step, I used cuton DAX formulas to Transform the data se.
+In the requirements, the client asked us to determine the year to date (YTD) casualties, year on year casualties growth% and whether they are increasing with respect to last year and what the percentage increase/decrease is.
+To do this, I used some time intelligence functions by creating a 'date table' to allow me to extract the year, and months when callculating YTD and YOY growth.
+I named this table as 'calendar'.
+The calendar tabel intitially had dates starting from 1899 and we dont have data from

+### Data Visualization/Charts Design
+### Validation of Values using MsSQL
+### Insights and Recommendations

 ### Data Cleaning/Preparation